aldryn/aldryn-boilerplate-bootstrap3/docs/guidelines/comments.rst

 .. note::

     If peppering your code with lots of comments is good, then having zillions of comments in your code must be great, right?
 Not quite.
-Use comments where it helps reading your code.
+Comments in code are a double edged sword, use them to describe what's being done.

 Section Comments